I wanted this audiobook review to be insightful, and thoughtful, and maybe even a little bit scholarly.

 In her discussion of medieval India, Thapar questions whether the concept of the medieval even applies to Indian periodization, calling the distinction between early and late medieval value loaded and “not very helpful.” (loc 1561, Kindle edition).
 She prefers instead to use the term post-Gupta period.

-It’s wonderful to watch her reject the periodization precisely because it’s based on colonial periodization and then invent her own.
+Indeed, it’s wonderful to watch her reject the periodization precisely because it’s based on colonial periodization and then invent her own.
 She discusses at some length how right-wing historians claim to decolonize the Indian past, while accepting the colonial periodization.

 And of course like many historians, Thapar must reckon with Marxism.
 Here’s a brief explainer.